TurnPikeMike/RiftProject/README.txt

-A project for the Oculus Rift
+A game for the Oculus Rift made in Unity.